merlinyx/divhacks-2018-ibm-challenge/README.md

 - Design and implement a binary classifier (EASY or HARD) for all MNIST training data using the above so-obtained labeled data -- while using the 10K test data for testing.
 Please report your *training* and *test* accuracy.
 Please remember to set aside some the *validation* data from your *training* data to tune your classifier as needed (a.k.a *cross validation*).
 Please do NOT use your *test* data set to tune your classifier.
 You should only report your final results using the *test* data set, and use that *test* data set **ONCE**.
 If you're hazy about the differences between *training*, *validation*and *test* datasets and their purpose for machine learning, please ask one of the technical mentors for clarification, or read at least this [Overstack article](https://stats.stackexchange.com/questions/19048/what-is-the-difference-between-test-set-and-validation-set).

-Nearest neighbor is one of my favorite classification algorithm, so I just used the KNN from scikit learn and cross validated to get the optimal number of neighbors is 1.
+Nearest neighbor is one of my favorite classification algorithms, so I just used the KNN from scikit learn and cross validated to get that the optimal number of neighbors is 1.

 ![cross_val](cross_val.png)